Key precept: Love conquers all, even death.

 Then I realized that I was fitting the statement that the soul departed into my existing paradigm of the immortality of the soul separate from the body.
 The departure of the soul could just as easily be understood as departure from life, particularly in light of the explanatory phrase “for she died”.

 Hmm.
-So prior to the Greeks, who were derivative, what did the oldest religions teach?
+So prior to the Greeks, who invented materialism, what did the oldest spiritual religions teach?
 Their priests had intimate “knowledge of good and evil” of the spirit world through access to arcane documents surviving the flood.
 And it should not come as a surprise that, faced with the glaring evidence of physical death, Satan’s original lie – “thou shalt not surely die” – is perpetuated in his religions’ teaching of the immortality of the soul independent of the body.

 According to the Sumerian belief…Man – as the work of the gods – had a soul, which after the death of the body, continued…